sourcegraph/handbook/content/company-info-and-process/communication/content_guidelines/style_and_mechanics.md

 ##### Yes

-- Batch Changes are available.
+- Batch Changes is available.

 </div>
 <div class="item no">